Associate in Applied Science in Nursing

 MAJOR COURSE REQUIREMENTS:

-CHM 101 College Chemistry I or CHM 103 General Chemistry I (one 4-credit course)
+CHM 101 College Chemistry I (4 credits) OR CHM 103 General Chemistry I (4 credits)

 Total Credits Required for Degree: 66